malcoldtra/Cybersecurity-Pre-Work/README.md

 There seemed to be some inconsistencies in the hints/instructions for the challenges.
 For example, the Challenge 2 CodePath instructions stated "...figure out which *URL* is being used..." where as the Security Shepard instructions asked for *URI* and the linked Quora thread used the term *UFI*.
 The different terms threw me off a bit.

+## Installation Instructions

+Installation and setup of Pre-Work was done by following [these instructions](https://courses.codepath.com/snippets/cyber_security_university/prework).

+Some additional notes to take into consideration when working on macOS:
+* If running into issues regarding slow page loads when the proxy is enabled, try using a different browser such as Chrome or Firefox.
+* If using Safari and unable to authorize Burp's CA Certificate, try using the Keychain Access utility app to single out the certificate and authorize.

+Some additional notes when using Burp:
+*When adding Facebook URLs to scope, make sure not to add a specific URL.
+Make sure all Facebook URLs are in scope.

 ## License